Hideki Irabu

-Hideki Irabu (伊良部 秀輝, Irabu Hideki) was a Japanese professional baseball player of American and Japanese mixed ancestry.
-He played professionally in both Japan and the United States.
+Hideki Irabu (伊良部 秀輝, Irabu Hideki) was a Japanese professional baseball player.
+He played professionally in both Japan and North America.
 Irabu played for the Lotte Orions / Chiba Lotte Marines and Hanshin Tigers of Nippon Professional Baseball (NPB) and for the New York Yankees, Montreal Expos, and Texas Rangers of Major League Baseball (MLB).

 Irabu debuted in NPB in 1988 and played for the Marines through the 1996 season.
-Desiring to play in MLB, the Marines sold Irabu to the San Diego Padres, with whom they had a working arrangement, despite Irabu's desire to play for the Yankees.
+Desiring to play in MLB, the Marines sold Irabu's contract to the San Diego Padres, with whom they had a working arrangement, despite Irabu's desire to play for the Yankees.
 When Irabu refused to play for San Diego, they traded him to the Yankees, and the aftermath of the deal led to the development of the posting system.
 Irabu was a member of the Yankees' World Series-winning teams in 1998 and 1999, becoming the first Japanese-born player to win a World Series.

 Irabu pitched in the major leagues through 2002 and returned to Japan with the Tigers in 2003 and retired after the 2004 season.
 Irabu died by suicide in 2011.

 Early life

-Irabu was born on May 5, 1969, in Hirara (present: Miyakojima), Okinawa, Japan (then administered by the government of the United States).
+Irabu was born on 5 May 1969, in Hirara (present: Miyakojima), Okinawa, Japan (then administered by the government of the United States).
 His father was a U.S. Air Force meteorologist named Steve Thompson, married to a woman in the United States at the time.
 Thompson, who had been redeployed to Vietnam before his son's birth, briefly visited young Hideki and his mother a year later, but they would not again meet until after Irabu reached the U.S. major leagues.
 Hideki's mother, Kazue, a native of Miyako, later married a restaurateur, Ichiro Irabu, from Osaka.
 Irabu raised Hideki as his son in Amagasaki, Hyōgo Prefecture.